Generalized Orlicz premia

-So, under general assumptions on $\Phi$, the GG-convexity of $H_\Phi$ corresponds to the GA-convexity of $\Phi$.\ This is consistent with items e) and d) in Proposition~\ref{prop:alg-conv}, which imply that the class of geometrically convex Orlicz premia is strictly larger than the class of Orlicz premia, and that the corresponding class of nondecreasing and GA-convex Orlicz functions is strictly larger than the class of nondecreasing and convex Orlicz functions, respectively.\ Reconsidering the examples at the beginning of Section~\ref{sec:Orl}, it is not difficult to verify that the Orlicz function $\Phi$ is GA-convex in Examples~\ref{ex:GM}, \ref{ex:lp-norm}, and in Example~\ref{ex:lpq-quantiles} in the case $a \geq b$ and $p=q=1$ that corresponds to convex expectiles, while it does not satisfy the GA-convexity property in all the other cases.\ As a corollary of Proposition~\ref{prop:gg-GA}, we obtain the following stronger formulation of item b) in Theorem~\ref{th:expectiles}.
+So, under general assumptions on $\Phi$, the GG-convexity of $H_\Phi$ corresponds to the GA-convexity of $\Phi$.\ This is consistent with items a) and b) in Proposition~\ref{prop:alg-conv}, which imply that the class of GG-convex generalized Orlicz premia is strictly larger than the class of convex generalized Orlicz premia, and that the corresponding class of nondecreasing GA-convex Orlicz functions is strictly larger than the class of nondecreasing convex Orlicz functions.\ Reconsidering the examples at the beginning of Section~\ref{sec:Orl}, it is not difficult to verify that the Orlicz function $\Phi$ is GA-convex in Example~\ref{ex:lpq-quantiles} in the case $\alpha \geq 1/2$ and $p=q=1$ that corresponds to convex expectiles, whereas it does not satisfy the GA-convexity property in all the other cases.\ As a corollary of Proposition~\ref{prop:gg-GA}, we obtain the following stronger formulation of item b) in Theorem~\ref{th:expectiles}.